Transparent Update on DagHub, Announcing Brokerage Service For Nano

 Crossing fingers for solutions like Polymath to go mainstream.

 Nevertheless, I’m a man of my word.
-There will be a way to buy and sell Nano with GBP, in June.
+There will be a way to buy and sell Nano with GBP, in the summer of 2018.

 I partnered with Bittylicious and, in exchange for a development fee, they are happy to implement a Nano node and add the coin to their portfolio.